The BIG Brands Behind Costco’s Kirkland Signature Items

 1. Women’s Athletic Clothing

-Rumor has it that the TUFF brand and Kirkland Signature leggings are identical quality as Lululemon.
+Rumor has it that the TUFF brand and Kirkland Signature leggings are of identical quality to Lululemon.
 I tested out a pair of TUFF Leggings and found the quality to be very similar to the prestige brand.
 With the same logo placement, as well as thick Lycra spandex fabric and an additional rear key pocket with a zipper, you can’t beat the quality for under $19!

 2. Charisma Bath Towels